Impact Report 2025 – 2026

 Vermont

-NCLEJ represented Migrant Justice in a federal lawsuit against ICE, the Department of Homeland Security, and the Vermont Department of Motor Vehicles, alleging that ICE targets Migrant Justice leaders in retaliation for speaking about their rights in violation of the First Amendment, and challenging the DMV’s practice of information-sharing and collaboration with ICE, particularly targeting Latino applicants.
+NCLEJ represented Migrant Justice, a nonprofit organization dedicated to building power within the immigrant farmworker community, in a federal lawsuit against ICE, the Department of Homeland Security (DHS), and the Vermont Department of Motor Vehicles (DMV).
+The lawsuit challenged the government’s efforts to target Migrant Justice leaders in retaliation for speaking out about their rights, in violation of the First Amendment, as well as the DMV’s practice of information-sharing and collaboration with ICE.
 In January 2020, we reached a settlement with the DMV to restrict communication and information-sharing between the DMV and federal immigration agencies.
-In October 2020, we reached a settlement with ICE and DHS, ending the deportation cases against our clients’, granting deferred action, paying damages, and agreeing to instruct officers about their First Amendment responsibilities.
+In October 2020, we reached a settlement with ICE and DHS, ending the deportation cases against our clients, granting deferred action, paying damages, and agreeing to instruct officers about their duty to respect and protect First Amendment rights.

 In May 2025, NCLEJ sued the USDA over the Trump administration’s unlawful attempts to obtain the personal information of millions of SNAP recipients.
 The USDA requested “unfettered access to comprehensive data,” including records stored by private companies that process SNAP payments, with no clear explanation for how this data will be used.
 The USDA letter indicated that any failure to comply with the order could result in the withholding of funds to state agencies.
 In response to our lawsuit, the USDA paused their illegal demands in June 2025, before once again threatening states with the same unlawful request.
-Litigation remains ongoing.
+In September 2025, we filed for summary judgment, and are awaiting a decision from the court.

 Our Impact At Home